 Regulatory bodies across Europe agree that the minimum education and training standards specifying the duration and in some cases the competences of training for the health professions set out in the EU Directive need to be regularly revised and updated in the light of scientific, technological, social and cultural change.
 Such updating is welcome but given the wide divergence between Member States in the length, level and content of curricula it can also be sensitive, given that education and training is a Member State not an EU competence.

-The European Commission has commissioned a consultancy to map Member State minimum training requirements for knowledge and skills, to see where these may be disproportionate and/or need updating in the light of professional, scientific and technical developments.
-The first profession to be reviewed in this way will be the nursing profession – see the project description here.
-The consultants will hold one or more stakeholder workshops later in 2019.
-The NHS European Office intends to participate in these through our membership of HOSPEEM.
+The European Commission has commissioned a consultancy, Spark Legal Network, to map Member State minimum training requirements for knowledge and skills, to see where these may be disproportionate and/or need updating in the light of professional, scientific and technical developments.
+The first profession to be reviewed in this way is the nursing profession – see the project description here.
+The consultants held a livestreamed stakeholder workshop in 2019, to which the NHS European Office input through our membership of HOSPEEM.
+The discussion paper prepared for the workshop can be found here.

 Even after the UK has left the EU we will want to monitor and if possible influence this process as: